aaltonewmedia/physcomp.newmedia.dog/content/2025/suthasinee/final-project-documentation/index.md

 }
 ```

-VDO will be in a ree that i planned to make and share the process as well
+VDO will be in a reel format that i planned to make and share the process as well